oemof/tespy/doc/tespy_modules/components.rst

     he = heat_exchanger('evaporator', kA=1e5)

     # use a characteristic line from the defaults: specify the component, the
-    # parameter and the name of the characteristc function.
+    # parameter and the name of the characteristic function.
 Also, specify, what
     # type of characteristic function you want to use.
     kA_char1 = ldc('heat exchanger', 'kA_char1', 'EVAPORATING FLUID', char_line)
     kA_char2 = ldc('heat exchanger', 'kA_char2', 'EVAPORATING FLUID', char_line)